ufs-community/ufs-srweather-app/docs/UsersGuide/source/CustomizingTheWorkflow/LAMGrids.rst

    cd /path/to/ufs-srweather-app/exec
    ./vcoord_gen > /path/to/vcoord_gen_outfile.txt

 Users should modify the output file path to save the output file in the desired location.
-In the SRW App, the default file defining vertical levels is named ``global_hyblev.txt``, so by convention, a file with a different number of levels is named according to its number of levels (e.g., ``global_hyblev.L128.txt``).
+In the SRW App, the default file defining vertical levels is named ``global_hyblev.txt`` and contains the default 65 levels.
+By convention, users who create a new vertical coodinate distribution file often append this file name with ``LXX`` or ``LXXX`` for their number of levels (e.g., ``global_hyblev.L128.txt``).
 Configuration files are typically placed in the ``parm`` directory.
 For example, users might run:

 .. code-block:: console